rodriigovieira/qrcode-client/README.md

 ## Running the app

-By default, the app will try to connect to the address `http://localhost:3000` - that's the default address configured in the backend project.
+By default, the app will try to connect to the address `https://qrcode-generator-backend-app.herokuapp.com` - that's where the live version of the backend is deployed.
 However, feel free to change it to any other address/port of your preference.

 You can change it in the `constants.dart` file, changing the `kAPIBaseUrl` variable.